sw180283/comp110-worksheets/README.md

 Today we used peer review to give guidance to the final draft of our essays.
 I found this a useful task as I should see how other students approach to the same or different topic essay.

+I should be able to finalise my essay using my review as guidance.
+As a reflection of my previous essay submission, I submitted my work to my lecturer for final evaluation to be confident in my referencing format.
+This provided an insightful addition to my approach and improve some of the formatting issues that had been missed.

 ##Week x1

 I am struggling to use classes to improve the sophistication of my work.
 To make this work, I should seek guidance from lecturers and the internet.
 I am continuing to work through the Introduction to Python book to improve my understanding of Jython for my tinkering project.

+I have consulted a variety of varying tutorials as to cleaning up code and improved sophistation, however I should attempt to consider my main objective as my focus.

 ##Week x2

 While working on my game app, I found a useful tutorial which uses flappy bird as an example.
 It's use of false gravity, menu screen, scoring system and object collision are things I need for my platformer game.

+This has caused an interruption to my tinkering project as I have struggled with management of projects.
+It is crucial that I maintain pace on my graphics and audio project while still working on my app and database project.

 ##Week x3

 The alterations to the gravity system are difficult to manage.
 I haven't been able to find a way to make the player stop their downward movements while allowing them to increase the velocity upwards when the button is pressed.
 In order to over come this issue, I'll atttempt to continue my research into other approaches to this gravity system while testing my code.

+If the gravity doesn't work by my next support session, I should identify this issue to my lecturer.

 ##Week x4